 Winter can be a time of year where mold and mildew can form inside and outside your home.
 Many COPD patients can react to this, as well as other household irritants such as dust.

 If your budget allows, having the house thoroughly cleaned inside and out before winter can help ward of potential exacerbations.
 If money is tight, don’t be put off asking family or friends to help you out.

-Remember, a home cleaned regularly is going to be less likely to harbour bacteria, which can cause illness.
+Remember, a home cleaned regularly is going to be less likely to harbor bacteria, which can cause illness.

 Always Be Aware

-Going out into the world during flu season is fraught with danger, but should not be avoided — we just need to be aware.
+Going out into the world during the cold and flu season is fraught with danger, but should not be avoided — we just need to be aware.
 Pay attention to the people around you; if you can see someone who is displaying cold or flu symptoms, then steer clear of them.